-Pumpkin Gingersnap Magic Bars: Move over classic magic bar and hello to this fall inspired pumpkin and gingersnap filled with walnuts, butterscotch and white chocolate chips.
+These Pumpkin Gingersnap Magic Bar are pumpkin and gingersnap filled with walnuts, butterscotch and white chocolate chips.

 It’s October and I’m ecstatic!